Posture

-So it seems that any prolonged position can cause back pain,
+So it seems that any prolonged position can cause back pain, whether it’s static like

 There is no evidence that one type of activity is more likely to cause back pain then another.
 It does seem however that the amount of time you spend in postures that are away from the ideal has an effect on whether you develop back pain.
+If you don’t reduce some of these stresses and strains it will be difficult to get in control of your back pain

-So, what can you do?
-You need to reduce these postural stresses and strains if you are to get back in control but there are some things that can’t be controlled in some work environments.
+Firstly though please read this section on Normal Posture because until you understand what ‘normal ’ actually is then we can’t talk about improving it.
+You need to reduce these postural stresses and strains if you are to get back in control of your lower back pain but there are some things that can’t be controlled in some work environments.
 It’s not always possible to get up and move around when we want to at work.
 Sometimes we can’t influence work stresses and time pressures, and if your job involves sustained sitting or bending and that’s the end of it, what can you do about it?

 Lower Back Pain Toolkit Home Page